 Vitamin B12-Strict vegetarians and vegetarians, as well as pregnant and/or breastfeeding women, as well as those who drink or smoke, may need to increase vitamin B12 levels.
 Vitamin B12 deficiency can cause oral irritation, brain damage, and a disease called pernicious anemia.

 My name is Lucky Thomo and I’m currently employed full time and do Blogging part-time, wishing to go blogging full-time in the future.
 I'm more into health and fitness with this website.
-I do research on my spare time and also introduced a the way of living and eating into my family.
+I do research in my spare time and also introduced the way of living and eating into my family.

 To find out more about my story, you can read it in the tab "About Lucky" on my website.
-You can also visit my Turntobehealthy.com blog post to have a look on my work.
+You can also visit my Turntobehealthy.com blog post to have a look at my work.